-I am an instructional designer with 17 years of video production experience.
-My passion for innovating learning led me to pursue a PhD in curriculum and instruction with a concentration in instructional technology.
+I’m an Emmy Award-winning TV producer and instructional designer with 17 years of video production experience.
+My passion for innovating learning led me to pursue a Ph.D. in curriculum and instruction with a concentration in instructional technology.
 The skills I’ve developed in my different positions make me a powerhouse trainer with a deep understanding of how people learn and how to keep people engaged.

 My infatuation with innovation and instruction began in my former career as an executive TV producer at the San Diego Union-Tribune.
 I trained newspaper journalists to use cell phones to enhance their storytelling on multiple platforms.
 Not only did this enable us to provide more value to our community, it also helped save journalists’ jobs.
 It became very clear that smart training programs make a huge difference in empowering a company to flourish when others falter in the face of technological and logistical challenges.
 Leading so many people in a tumultuous time in the industry’s history imprinted in me a sense of responsibility to help workers develop new skills so they can keep their jobs and contribute to the success of their companies.